david-chase/kubex-inventory/README.md

 `kubex-inventory.ps1 [-user=<username>] [-pass=<instance password>] [-instance <instancename>] [-baseurl ".kubex.ai" | ".densify.com" ] [-csv]`

 ## Examples
-If you specify the -csv option from the command-line all output will be in CSV format for import into Excel.
-One line for each Container that matches a known software package.

 #### CSV example
 This will save the output in .CSV format for slicing & dicing in Excel.
 This is NOT a readable format, it's for generating reports.